IRS Offer in Compromise

 One option is called an IRS offer in compromise.
 This settlement option can help you settle your tax bill for less than the total amount owed.
 Speak with an attorney at our firm to see if this program will work with your tax situation.

-An IRS offer in compromise is a settlement that the IRS agrees to in order to settle your tax liability.
-If you qualify, you can be allowed to settle your tax debt for less than the full amount owed.
+An IRS offer in compromise is a settlement that the IRS agrees to in order to settle your tax debts.
+An Offer in Compromise is one of the many options available in the IRS Fresh Start Program.
+If you qualify for an OIC, you can be allowed to settle your tax debt for less than the full amount owed.
 The IRS will look at your unique situation to see if you qualify for an offer in compromise.

-Some of the things the IRS considers when deciding whether you will be allowed to settle your tax liability are as follows:
+Some of the items the IRS considers when deciding whether you will qualify to settle your tax liability are as follows:

 - Your income